Transgender: Physical healthcare

 Medical and surgical procedures exist for transsexual and some transgender people, though most categories of transgender people as described above are not known for seeking the following treatments.
 Hormone replacement therapy for trans men induces beard growth and masculinizes skin, hair, voice, and fat distribution.
-Hormone replacement therapy for trans women feminizes fat distribution and breasts.
+Hormone replacement therapy for trans women feminizes fat distribution and breasts, as well as diminishes muscle mass and strength.
 Laser hair removal or electrolysis removes excess hair for trans women.
 Surgical procedures for trans women feminize the voice, skin, face, Adam's apple, breasts, waist, buttocks, and genitals.
 Surgical procedures for trans men masculinize the chest and genitals and remove the womb, ovaries, and fallopian tubes.
 The acronyms "Gender-affirming surgery (GAS)" and "sex reassignment surgery" (SRS) refer to genital surgery.
 The term "sex reassignment therapy" (SRT) is used as an umbrella term for physical procedures required for transition.
 Use of the term "sex change" has been criticized for its emphasis on surgery, and the term "transition" is preferred.
 Availability of these procedures depends on degree of gender dysphoria, presence or absence of gender identity disorder, and standards of care in the relevant jurisdiction.

-Trans men who have not had a hysterectomy and who take testosterone are at increased risk for endometrial cancer because androstenedione, which is made from testosterone in the body, can be converted into estrogen, and external estrogen is a risk factor for endometrial cancer.
+Health risks among transgender people largely align with those of cisgender people with the same hormonal makeup, and the same routine cancer screenings are generally recommended as for cisgender people with the same organs.
+It has been suggested that trans men who have not had a hysterectomy and who take testosterone may be at increased risk for endometrial cancer due to the presence of external estrogen, but this theoretical risk has not been proven in a clinical setting, and providers do not recommend any additional preventive measures or routine screening.

 Detransition

 Detransition refers to the cessation or reversal of a sex reassignment surgery or gender transition.
 Formal studies of detransition have been few in number, of disputed quality, and politically controversial.
 Estimates of the rate at which detransitioning occurs vary from less than 1% to as high as 13%.
 Those who undergo sex reassignment surgery have very low rates of detransition or regret.

-The 2015 U.S. Transgender Survey collected responses from 27,715 individuals who identified as "transgender, trans, genderqueer, [or] non-binary".
-13.1% of respondents who had pursued gender affirmation said they had ever detransitioned, even temporarily.
+The 2015 U.S. Transgender Survey, with responses from 27,715 individuals who identified as "transgender, trans, genderqueer, [or] non-binary", found that 8% of respondents reported some kind of detransition.
+"Most of those who de-transitioned did so only temporarily: 62% of those who had de-transitioned reported that they were currently living full time in a gender different than the gender they were thought to be at birth."
 Detransition was associated with assigned male sex at birth, nonbinary gender identity, and bisexual orientation, among other cohorts.
-Only 5% of detransitioners reporting doing so because gender transition was "not for them"; 82% cited external reason(s), including pressure from others, the difficulties of transition, and discrimination.
+Only 5% of detransitioners (or 0.4% of total respondents) reported doing so because gender transition was "not for them"; 82% cited external reason(s), including pressure from others, the difficulties of transition, and discrimination.
+"The most common reason cited for de-transitioning was pressure from a parent (36%)."